What is a Chocolate Fondue Maker?

 On the plus side, you're less likely to burn your chocolate.
 However, you'll have to use the “low” setting, place the lid on your Crock-Pot and patiently wait for your chocolate fondue to be ready… which can take a while!
 I guess you could get it started while you're still eating dinner, and you won't have to wait too long before eating dessert!

 A great alternative is to use a really small electric chocolate melting pot like the one shown on the left.
-While it won't serve many purposes other than melting chocolate or other dessert fondue, it will be ready faster and some of these chocolate fondue makers come with lots of useful tools.
+While it won't serve many purposes other than melting chocolate or another dessert fondue, it will be ready faster and some of these chocolate fondue makers come with lots of useful tools.